baltiyskiy/sptcc/solutions-shavit.md

   // The rest is unchanged
 }
 ```

+#### Correctness

+1. Case `next == null`.
+Consider point in time after doing `tail.get()`.
+Lemma: `tail.get() == qnode` iff we own the lock.
+  - If `tail.get() == qnode`,  we're at the end of the queue.
+This is the state after we've exited `lock()`, and no other thread has attempted to acquire the lock yet.
+We know that because that thread will first need to do CAS on `tail`.
+  - Conversely, suppose that we own the lock. `next == null` means that either no other thread has attempted to grab the lock, or it is in the process of doing that (inside `lock()`).
+TODO

-The method considers two cases.
+The method considers two cases when we can hold the lock.

 1. We are at the end of the queue.
-In that case, notice that `next` is accessed before `tail` is accessed.
-That means that we cannot be in the state where  TODO
+    - If `next == null` and `tail.get() == qnode` are both true, that means that we're holding the lock: that's the state after exiting `lock()`.
+It's in fact "if and only if": `next` is never set to `null`, if it's null that means that it was never modified, that is, no other thread tried to acquire the lock since we left `lock()`.
+    - Can any of these two expressions be false in this case, while we're still holding the lock?
+Note that if `next` is not null, then we're definitely not at the end of the queue.
+So the only case left to consider is when `tail.get() != qnode`.
+If it's `null`, that means that

 ### A generic solution